delveccj/CSC395_Fall24/Assignment3/assignment3.md

 ---

-This **baby integration test** introduces students to testing full-system functionality, ensuring their Flask server and Ollama client are working together as expected.
+This **baby integration test** introduces you to testing full-system functionality, ensuring their Flask server and Ollama client are working together as expected.
 It's simple, automated, and serves as an introduction to more complex integration testing in the future.

 ### **Item 4: Retrospective Meeting (End of Sprint 1)**

-#### **Writeup for Students:**
 At the end of Sprint 1, your team will participate in a **10-minute retrospective meeting** with the instructor.
 The goal of this meeting is to reflect on your team’s progress, discuss what’s working well, what challenges you've faced, and how you plan to improve for Sprint 2.
 This is a critical part of the **agile process**, allowing teams to continuously improve.

 **During the meeting, be prepared to discuss:**